rockeek/Onyva/README.md

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writeable.

+Setup Mysql.
+Create a database with a user:

+#mysql -u root -p
+CREATE DATABASE onyva;
+CREATE USER 'onyva'@'localhost' IDENTIFIED BY 'Kass567Loo';
+GRANT ALL PRIVILEGES ON onyva . * TO 'onyva'@'localhost';
+FLUSH PRIVILEGES;

 To run the application in development, you can also run this command.

-	php composer.phar start
+	php composer start

 Run this command to run the test suite

-	php composer.phar test
+	php composer test

 To restore database

-    php composer.phar restore
+    php composer restore

 To run all tests

-    php composer.phar testAll
+    php composer testAll